List of Farm to Market Roads in Texas (2700–2799): RM 2775

 Ranch to Market Road 2775 (RM 2775) is located in El Paso County.
 The highway is known locally as Hueco Tanks Road.

-RM 2235 begins in western Butterfield northeast of El Paso at Montana Avenue which carries US 62 and US 180 in northeastern El Paso County.
+RM 2775 begins in western Butterfield northeast of El Paso at Montana Avenue which carries US 62 and US 180 in northeastern El Paso County.
 The 5.5 mi route encounters gentle grades running through a valley in the western Hueco Mountains east of Fort Bliss, past the Hueco Tanks rock formation to Hueco Tanks State Historic Site, a state park maintained by the Texas Parks and Wildlife Department.
 The road becomes PR 68 upon entering the park.
 Along its length, the road intersects only local streets and private roads.

 RM 2775 was designated on June 2, 1967, along the current route.
 On February 21, 1974, the continuation of the road within the state park, previously without designation, was named Park Road 68.

 FM 2775 (1962)

-The original FM 2775 was designated on May 2, 1962, running from FM 628 (now RM 628) west of Loyola Beach to a point approximately 3.0 mi to the northwest.
+A previous route numbered FM 2775 was designated on May 2, 1962, running from FM 628 (now RM 628) west of Loyola Beach to a point approximately 3.0 mi to the northwest.
 The highway was cancelled on May 18, 1966, with the mileage being transferred to FM 772.